nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Comment Service

-#### Rework Comments Storage / Architecture {{Also available in '10.10'}}
+#### Rework Comments Storage/Architecture
+(also available in 10.10)

-- The comments storage has been refactored in order to improve several aspects:
+- The comments storage has been refactored to improve several aspects:
 - Permissions management
 - Storage
 - Versioning